 - Check that the person feels capable

 Once you have fully briefed the person you are delegating the work to, check their understanding of the task, what is expected of them and confirm that they have the skills and resources to successfully achieve the task.
 Tell them that you have full confidence in them to achieve the desired outcomes.

 In preparation for handing over the piece of work, inform the key contacts to whom you have delegated the work so that the key stakeholders know who to contact.

 - Plan how to recognise and reward success, effort and learning

-Carefully consider how you will recognise the person’s efforts and success in completing the delegated piece of work so that they feel credited for their efforts and motivated to take on board other tasks and projects in the future.
+Carefully consider how you will recognise the person’s efforts and success in completing the delegated piece of work.
+They must feel credited for their efforts and motivated to take on board other tasks and projects in the future.

-Conducting a review of the work they have undertaken to establish what has worked well, what they would do differently next time and how they intend to apply their new skills and knowledge will also ensure continuous learning and development for them whilst you gain valuable feedback on your delegation skills.
+Conduct a review of the work they have undertaken to establish what has worked well and what they would do differently next time.
+In addition, ask them how they intend to apply their new skills and knowledge.
+This ensures continuous learning and development for them, whilst you gain valuable feedback on your delegation skills.